 Add 1 C of milk to the tea and stir.

-Add 1 Tbsp of dried jasmine flowers to the tea, give it another stir and let cool.
+Add 1 tablespoon of dried jasmine flowers to the tea, give it another stir and let cool.

 Cover with a lid and place in the fridge to cool overnight.